-2. Hidden and illegal debts as a special type of risk
+2. Hidden and illegal debts as a special type of fiscal risk

-2.1 Black Swan and the birthday piglet
+2.1.
+Black Swan and the Birthday Piglet

-I will introduce the substance of my intervention by clarifying the reasons for a part of its title: The Black Swan as a concept in the modern theory of risk analysis and management.
+I will introduce the substance of my intervention by clarifying the reasons for a part of its title: The Black Swan as an analytical concept in the modern theory of risk analysis and management73.

-2.1.1 Black Swan
+2.1.1.
+Black Swan

 Before the discovery of Australia, everyone in the world was convinced that all swans were white.
-Until someone in a remote place in this "New World" saw a black swan in the midst of white swans.
+Until someone somewhere in this "new world" saw a black swan among white swans.